OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/architecture.md

 zos publish
 ```

-When publishing, your ZeppelinOS project will be backed by a set of smart contracts that can be found in [zos/packages/lib/contracts/application](https://github.com/zeppelinos/zos/tree/master/packages/lib/contracts/application).
+When publishing, your ZeppelinOS project will be backed by a set of smart contracts whose source can be found in [zos/packages/lib/contracts/application](https://github.com/zeppelinos/zos/tree/master/packages/lib/contracts/application).
 In the following sections, we describe the general architecture of a ZeppelinOS published EVM package.

 ## [App.sol](https://github.com/zeppelinos/zos/blob/v2.0.0/packages/lib/contracts/application/App.sol)